pete314/java-async-rmi/README.md

 # An Asynchronous Java RMI String Comparison Service
 The project is a Java RMI String comparison service, which is meant to get user input from web browser and calculate the distance between the given string by the choosen algorithm.
+The service objects are executed asynchronously with remote object reference from a queue in a execution thread pool.

 ## Project Structure
 The project has 3 core part:
 - **Web service**: handles requests from web browser and dispatches them to a remote execution handler
 - **Remote execution handler**: handles the remote executions trough RMI and keeps references to objects in/out execution
 - **Remote execution service**: handles the executions via a thread pool

+### Source packages and files
+The source code is available in ```string-service/web-string-service/src/java/ie/peternagy/rmi```:
+* **servant/RemoteExecutionHandler** - the RMI remote service executor, handles the thread pool
+* **servant/ServiceHandler** - the Servlet handling the requests from web front-end
+* **servant/StringComparisonServer** - the RMI remote service server
+* **servant/StringComparisonService** - the interface for remote service
+* **servant/StringComparisonService** - the impolementation for comparison remote service
+* **algo/AlgorithmFactory ** - Singleton factory for handling new algorithm object creation

 ### Project architecture
 ![Project Architecture Diagram](https://raw.githubusercontent.com/pete314/java-async-rmi/master/docs/RMI_project_structure.png?token=AIYB_OOu86CCd1BcoOwQMwdsl1ee2TgLks5YVE7pwA%3D%3D)